groue/GRDBObjc/README.md

     ```
 5. Run and test your application: make sure your Objective-C code handles GRDBObjc well.

-6. Expose your Objective-C `FMDatabaseQueue` to Swift, so that you can use a genuine GRDB `DatabaseQueue` from Swift.
-Get familiar with the [Swift and Objective-C in the Same Project](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) chaper in Apple's documentation.
-And see the [demo app](#demo) for an example.
+6. Expose your Objective-C `FMDatabaseQueue` to Swift via the bridging header, so that you can use a genuine GRDB `DatabaseQueue` from Swift.

+    **Don't use the FMDB APIs from Swift**: that's not the goal of this library!
+Instead, convert a `FMDatabaseQueue` to GRDB's `DatabaseQueue`, and have you Swift code only use GRDB:

+    ```swift
+    // Some FMDatabaseQueue exposed to Swift via the bridging header: let fmdbQueue: FMDatabaseQueue = ...

+    // The genuine GRDB's DatabaseQueue:
+    let dbQueue: DatabaseQueue = fmdbQueue.dbQueue
+    ```

+    See the [demo app](#demo) for a detailed example.

 # Demo